frdo/sneic/README.md

 # SNEIC 🐍

-This is an implementation in C language of the famous snake game.\
+An implementation in C language of the famous snake game running in terminal.\
-Just wrote it for learning.
-It has bugs, it could be better implemented (using a linked list instead of an array for the snake's body and so forth).
+Just wrote it for learning and fun.\
+It has bugs, it could be better implemented.

 I tested on linux in XFCE term.